 1. Established in 1964, Bethany Village is a Mechanicsburg, Pa.-based continuing care retirement community that offers a vibrant retirement lifestyle paired with a secure plan for the future.

-2. Bethany Village is part of Asbury, the 15th largest not-for-profit system of continuing care retirement communities in the United States, operating eight communities in Maryland, Pennsylvania, Oklahoma and Tennessee.
+2. Bethany Village is part of Asbury, the 16th largest not-for-profit system of continuing care retirement communities in the United States, operating eight communities in Maryland, Pennsylvania, Oklahoma and Tennessee.
+In 2017, Asbury held $125.6 million in reserves and posted net operating revenues of $226 million.

 3. Approximately 650 residents age 55 plus live in Bethany Village.